-Present Levels of Academic Achievement and Functional Performance
+Present Levels of Academic Achievement and Functional Performance (PLAAFP)

-• Present levels of academic achievement and functional performance identifies where the student is functioning in relation to where he or she wants to go and what he/she wants to do beyond school.
+- Present levels of academic achievement and functional performance identifies where the student is functioning in relation to where he or she wants to go and what he/she wants to do beyond school.

+- What does the student know?

+- What can the student do?

+- · What is the student capable of learning?

+- What progress has the student made?

+- What is their capacity for continued life-long learning?

-Academic Achievement
+2. Academic Achievement

-- English/LanguageArts
+- English/Language Arts

 - Reading

 - Writing

 - Mathematics

 - Science

 - Social Studies